Skip to main content

 Description/Abstract

-This Decision Tool aims to help field level extension staff make climate smart decisions on which planting system option best suits their farmers’ context.
+This Decision Tool aims to help field-level extension staff make climate-smart decisions on which genetic improvement option best suits the context of their farmers.
 This tool is not designed as a technical guide to implementation.
-It is designed to assist extension staff in making climate-smart decisions on improvements to their farming systems with their clients/farmers.
-Reference to technical guides relevant to the practices/technologies outlined are included at the end of the tool.
-The tool focuses on some oftheBestBetClimateSmartPlantingSystemOptions forMaizeandSorghumproductionintheSouthernAfrican development community(SADC)region.
+It is designed to assist extension staff in making climate smart decisions on improvements to farming systems with their clients.
+Reference to technical guides

 Author or Institution as Author